 “Now we look back on it and see that the wrestlers of this generation don’t have the training in the psychology of how to tell a story in the ring like Bobby Backlund did, so they have to do all kinds of song and dance to try and keep the thing going instead of just having one man who knew the art like Bobby Backlund did."

-Rob Miller, who is author of the book, Backlund: From All-American Boy to Professional Wrestling’s World Champion, offers his take on the changes wrestling suffered once Bob Backlund dropped the belt.
+Rob Miller, the author of Backlund: From All-American Boy to Professional Wrestling’s World Champion, offers his take on the changes wrestling suffered once Bob Backlund dropped the belt.

 "Professional wrestling exploded into a billion-dollar worldwide industry.
 But with the new cross-cultural exposure and evolution into a pop-cultural phenomenon, the once passable ‘sport’ evolved into a farce, and the ever-increasing physical demands on its characters led to rampant steroid and drug use and premature deaths too numerous to count."

-When it came to the eventual dethroning of Bob Backlund in December 1983, the Iron Sheik is certainly proud of having been the man to do it, even if in the history books he is considered a transitional champion who held the title for only 28 days (similar to Ivan Koloffs’s 21 days, and Stan Stasiak’s 9 days).
+When it came to the eventual dethroning of Bob Backlund in December 1983, the Iron Sheik is certainly proud of having been the man to do it, even if in the history books, he is considered a transitional champion who held the title for only 28 days (similar to Ivan Koloffs’s 21 days, and Stan Stasiak’s nine days).

 "Six year, nobody beat Mr. Bob Backlund!"
 Sheiky-Baby thunders, referring to the man he dethroned for the title.
 "I beat him at most famous arena, Madison Square Garden!
 Without Iron Sheik, there be no Hulkamania!"